Dolphin-Bunny/discord_mutebot/README.md

 1. create an account on repl.it and uptime robot (the free accounts are fine)

-2. on repl.it create a new python repl
+2. on repl.it create a new python (not python 2) repl

 3. paste the contents of replit.py (*not main.py*) from github into main.py on the repl